MariaSy19/webot_follow_wall/README.md

 ## Project Structure

-- `controller.py`: Python script containing the robot controller code.
+- `mazecontroller.py`: Python script containing the robot controller code.
 - `README.md`: This file, providing information about the project.
-- `worlds/`: Directory containing the Webots world files.
+- `maze with box`:  containing the Webots world file.

 ## Acknowledgments